Darren-Tham/Cinema-E-Booking-System/README.md

 ## make clean

-`stops & removes all the containers`
+`Stops and removes all containers, including images.`

 # Database (only works when you have the containers running)